-BLHA now has two types of boat registration: Standard Registration at $25 or Non-Powered Registration at $10.
+BLHA now has two types of boat registration: Large Craft Registration at $25 or Small Craft Registration at $10.
 The registration fee is a one-time fee.
 There is an annual $25 watercraft fee that covers all boats that you have registered.
 If it floats and moves around the lake, you need a registration sticker/number and must pay the annual watercraft fee.
 If you have a boat without a registration sticker please see the information below.

 - Pontoon boats